pyxy-dk/furnel/README.md

 # Furnel

 A command-line utility to compress files using the [brotli] algorithm.
+Built because I wanted a simple tool to pre-compress files for a static website.

 [![Continuous Integration workflow status badge][badge-ci-svg]][badge-ci-href] [![Security Audit workflow status badge][badge-audit-svg]][badge-audit-href]

-## Why Furnel?
+## Why “Furnel”?

-Brotli is named for *Brötli*, which is the Swiss German word for bread rolls.
+The brotli algorithm is named for *Brötli*, which is the Swiss German word for bread rolls.
 Bread rolls are baked in an oven, and an oven in Romansh - another Swiss language - is called *furnel*.

+![Furnel logo][og-image-url]

 **Furnel** makes **brotli**.